A Beginner’s Guide to State-by-State Medicaid

 - Home care for individuals eligible for nursing services

-Services not covered by Medicaid:
+Services not covered by Medicaid

-- Reading materials, TVs, radios, or phones
+- Reading materials, TVs, radios, phones

-- Flowers, plants, or other gifts purchased by or for a beneficiary
+- Flowers, plants, gifts

-- Food other than food provided by the facility
+- Food not provided by the facility

-Services covered by Medicaid under HCBS:
+Services covered by Medicaid under HCBS

 - Personal care